Nitrate levels on the rise in rural Minnesota drinking water

 “The Department of Health recommends that you test your water every one to two years, so if you haven’t done it in that time period you want to as soon as possible,” Strauss asserted.
 “You also can’t necessarily go by what your neighbors have found, because we’re still figuring out odd things about ground water in relation to geology and it is always possible that for whatever reason you may be more exposed to nitrates.”

-Strauss explained that nitrate levels in drinking water throughout the Canon River Watershed — which covers 946,400 acres and includes part of six different counties, including Steele County — is a spotty issue because of geology.
+Strauss explained that nitrate levels in drinking water throughout the Canon River Watershed is a spotty issue because of geology.
 While Dodge County, which is in a different watershed, has layer of rocks that is impervious and helps protect the ground water from surface chemicals, there are areas throughout southern Minnesota that have sandy soil, which allows water to move quickly while carrying nitrate fertilizer with it.

 In 2018, the average level for nitrate in the systems EWG have identified with increased nitrate levels was at 4.4 milligrams per liter – a 61% jump from 1995’s average of 2.7 milligrams per liter.